ControlxFreak/XmasLootBox/DESIGN.md

 # Rarity Level Overview

 There are 7 NFT Rarity Levels.
+On week 1, the probability mass function is given as follows.

 | Rarity Level      | Initial Probabilities |
 | -----------       | -----------           |